 When you terminate employment you generally forfeit all contributions that haven't vested.
 "Vesting" means that you own the contributions.
 Your contributions, Roth and pretax, are always 100 percent vested.
 But your 401(k) plan may require up to 6 years of service before you fully vest in employer matching contributions (although some plans have a much faster vesting schedule).

 When you terminate employment you can generally leave your money in your 401(k) plan, although some plans require that you withdraw your funds when you reach the plan's normal retirement age (typically age 65).
 (And you generally must begin taking distributions after you reach age 70½.)
-Your plan may also "cash you out" if your vested balance is $5,000 or less.
-But if your payment is more than $1,000, the plan must generally roll your funds into an IRA established on your behalf, unless you elect to receive your payment in cash.
+Your plan may also "cash you out" if your vested balance is $5,000 or less, but if your payment is more than $1,000, the plan must generally roll your funds into an IRA established on your behalf, unless you elect to receive your payment in cash.
 (This $1,000 limit is determined separately for your Roth 401(k) account and the rest of your funds in the 401(k) plan.)

 You can also roll all or part of your Roth 401(k) dollars over to a Roth IRA, and your non-Roth dollars to a traditional IRA.
 You may also be able to roll your funds into another employer's plans that accepts rollovers.When considering a rollover, to either an IRA or to another employer's retirement plan, you should consider carefully the investment options, fees and expenses, services, ability to make penalty-free withdrawals, degree of creditor protection, and distribution requirements associated with each option.

 Employers aren't required to make Roth contributions available in their 401(k) plans.
 So be sure to ask your employer if they are considering adding this exciting new feature to your 401(k) plan.